A 4% withdrawal rate for American retirement spending, derived from a discrete-time model of stochastic returns on assets and their sample moments: Application of model-derived formulae

 \subsection{Actual returns' moments and implied withdrawal rates}

 To apply the fourth-order formulae to more-complete estimates of the higher-order moments of probability distributions of returns, I move on to estimating the moments of those distributions myself.

-My first step in this direction was to download monthly time series of ETF returns from Yahoo!\ Finance in spring 2024 (before Yahoo!\ Finance eliminated public access to historical asset prices).
+My first step in this direction was to download monthly time series of the returns of exchange-traded funds (ETFs) from Yahoo!\ Finance in spring 2024 (before Yahoo!\ Finance eliminated public access to historical asset prices).
 I selected the oldest ETFs I could find that represented the S\&P 500 index of US equities, and US Treasury Bonds of different durations.

 Actual ETF prices offer the advantage of reflecting the actual fees charged to hold the relevant collections of assets.
-However, the relevant ETFs are relatively young ($< 35$ years) with relatively short time series of returns.
+However, the relevant ETFs are relatively young ($< 35$ years) with accordingly short time series of returns.
 I therefore pay more attention to the much longer, albeit coarser-grained, time series of Shiller, which extend back through 1871.
 This is not a trivial methodological decision.
 Comparing Shiller's returns time series to the ETF returns time series (table \ref{ta:etfsindices}) indicates that returns of both the S\&P 500 and Treasury Bonds systematically differed in recent years versus earlier years: equities have exhibited higher recent returns (albeit with more variability and negative skewness) and bonds much lower returns (albeit with positive skewness and less kurtosis).

 Table \ref{ta:etfsindices} also collects the results of applying two formulae for $\gamma$, which I label ``$\gamma_2$'', the second-order $\gamma$ from equation \ref{eq:secondordersoln}, and ``$\gamma_4$'', the fourth-order $\gamma$ from equation \ref{eq:fourthordersoln}.
 This allows an immediate judgement of the impact of the formulae's differences.
 For consistency, I use across all $\gamma$ estimates the same value for $s$ of 0.3\%, the rounded mean of monthly US CPI inflation \cite{FREDCPI}.
 (A monthly $s$ of 0.3\% annualizes to consumption growth of 3.66\% per year, modestly outpacing historical inflation.)
 For each ETF and index, the difference between $\gamma_2$ and $\gamma_4$ is small, suggesting that higher-order moments of the probability distributions of returns are relatively unimportant (though this is partly the coincidence of positive skewnesses and positive excess kurtoses offsetting each other's impact on $\gamma$).